-Physical changes with age
+Physical changes in old age

-Senior dog food
+Senior food for dogs

 Rest and routine for the senior dog